Miragon/miranum-docs/docs/components/miranum-connect/java-client/miranum-worker.md

 of modelling processes across different departments and teams within an organization and accelerates the creation of new process models for organizations that frequently develop new processes.

-To use the element-template generation feature for Camunda the `miranum-core` dependency or `element-template-api` dependency needs to be added to the project.
+To use the element-template generation feature for Camunda, the `miranum-core` dependency or `element-template-api` dependency needs to be added to the project.
 Additionally, it is required to add a specific dependency for the Workflow-Engine you are using.
 (E.g. `element-templates-c7` as the artifactId for Camunda Platform 7)
 ```xml